-A bank's profitability has an effect on its safety and soundness.
-Earnings can be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank better able to withstand financial trouble.
-Obviously, banks that are losing money are less able to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, potentially making the bank better able to withstand economic shocks.
+However, banks that are losing money are less able to do those things.

-One widely used measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
-The most recent annualized quarterly return on equity for American Community Bank was 4.61 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for American Community Bank was 3.59 percent, below the national average of 8.10 percent.

-The bank recorded net income of $594,000 on total equity of $25.7 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.64 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $928,000 on total equity of $25.9 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 0.49 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.